 This flock of pigeons was sold by a famous Belgian race pigeon breeder, who was reluctantly forced to sell them after developing a virus from spending too much time in contact with his birds.

 Kentucky Derby Bred Horse: $16 million

 The world’s most expensive horse was bred for the races.
 A descendent from two Kentucky Derby winners, the most expensive horse ever sold was just two years old and went for $16 million in 2006.
 This Forestry colt won the fastest time of the 154 horses that raced for owners at its respective auction that year.
 The horse now goes by the name The Green Monkey.

-The Green Monkey never went on to win any major races, and was therefore retired two years after being purchased in 2008, without ever having raced in the Kentucky Derby.Category: Featured Articles, Money & Entertainment
+The Green Monkey never went on to win any major races, and was therefore retired two years after being purchased in 2008, without ever having raced in the Kentucky Derby.Category: Featured Articles, Financial News, Money & Entertainment